Neon Shark vs Pegasus

 Neon Shark vs Pegasus, also stylized as NEON SHARK vs Pegasus (Deluxe: Presented by Travis Barker), is a reissued album by American rapper and singer Trippie Redd in collaboration with fellow American musician Travis Barker.
 It was released on February 19, 2021, as the deluxe edition of Redd's third studio album, Pegasus.
 The album features guest appearances from Machine Gun Kelly, Blackbear, Chino Moreno, Scarlxrd, and ZillaKami.
 The original version of the album – which is included – was released on October 30, 2020, and retains features from Myiah Lynnae, Yung LB, PartyNextDoor, Chris Brown, Rich the Kid, Young Thug, Future, Lil Mosey, Quavo, Busta Rhymes, Sean Kingston, Doe Boy, Lil Wayne, HoodyBaby, and Swae Lee.

 Neon Shark vs Pegasus sees Trippie Redd explore rock music.
-One critic wrote that "[p]roduced by Blink-182 drummer Travis Barker, it establishes a totally new distorted rock sound, louder and crunchier than Redd’s previous genre collages."
+One critic wrote that "[p]roduced by Blink-182 drummer Travis Barker, it establishes a totally new distorted rock sound, louder and crunchier than Redd's previous genre collages."
 The album was supported by one single: "Dreamer", released on June 18, 2020.
 The record project received critical acclaim, with praise directed especially to its successful experimentation.
 Many critics stated that the album was a rewarding foray into rap rock, where others such as Lil Wayne (Rebirth) had failed.

 Background

 Trippie Redd released the album's lead and only single, "Dreamer", on his 21st birthday, June 18, 2020.
 Including this song, the album features fourteen new songs.
 However, before the deluxe version was released, it leaked in its entirety on Tidal on January 29, 2021.
 It was then taken down swiftly.
 The album was officially announced by Redd on February 18, 2021, and was released the following day.
 It serves as the artist's first rock project, while also marking his first project that does not contain hip hop and rap in it.
-Travis Barker said: “I don’t think there’s a whole lot of rappers that can make an actual rock album… I think they can make rock-inspired songs, but Trippie is so good with melody and can sing so well.
-It was really easy for him to do this.”
+Travis Barker said: "I don't think there's a whole lot of rappers that can make an actual rock album… I think they can make rock-inspired songs, but Trippie is so good with melody and can sing so well.
+It was really easy for him to do this."

 Release and promotion

 Trippie Redd had stated that the deluxe edition of Pegasus would be a full rock album and would be titled Neon Shark.
-Travis Barker said: “It’s a real rock album.
-It’s not just guitar over trap beats, we went all the way in”.
+Travis Barker said: "It's a real rock album.
+It's not just guitar over trap beats, we went all the way in".

-When asked about the meaning behind the title, Trippie stated: “I feel like as a person I’m outgoing so, colorful.
-And then people look at me like I’m a shark, maybe scared, so they keep their distance.”
-Barker added: “From the first day, … He was sending me little gifs of sharks and stuff.”
+When asked about the meaning behind the title Neon Shark, Redd stated: "I feel like as a person I'm outgoing so, colorful.
+And then people look at me like I'm a shark, maybe scared, so they keep their distance."
+He chose an animal to symbolise the album in the model of Deftones' White Pony (2000).
+Barker added: "From the first day, … He was sending me little gifs of sharks and stuff."
+Redd chose to formulate the title as Neon Shark vs Pegasus to encourage listeners to think about whether Pegasus or the Neon Shark deluxe was better.